microsoft/pxt-arcade/docs/skillmap/puzzle/puzzle2.md

 Now you'll know just how close you were!

-Now, click **Finish** to publish your game and get a link to share with family and friends.
+Click **Finish** to return to the main page where you can share your game with family and friends!